How To Evaluate Scientific Research

 Do the correlations always reflect "cause and effect?"

-We must be careful not to assume that because two things are happening at the same time, they exist in a cause and effect relationship with each other.
+We must be careful not to assume that because two things are changing at the same time, they always exist in a cause-and-effect relationship with each other.

 This may help explain some of the conclusions the researchers found.

 For example, there was a researcher that reported that women who were diagnosed with breast cancer at a younger age said they used antiperspirants and started shaving their underarms earlier.